intmus/inttheory19-20/_18-chromatic-chords/b1-ex-aug6thchord.md

 #### Augmented sixth chords resolving to V<sup>7</sup> and I<sup>6/4</sup>

 There are certainly voice-leading issues when resolving augmented sixth chords, but the chromatic element, particularly the ^#4, somewhat camouflages the objectionable parallels.
 Most obviously, when a Ger<sup>+6</sup> resolves directly to a V chord, parallel perfect fifths will result when resolving the ^b6 and ^b3 scale degrees.
 For this reason, there are alternate resolutions for augmented sixth chords that are often preferable.
 Look at the next example to see two possible fixes for this.
 Does the cadential I<sup>6/4</sup> fix the likely objectionable parallels for a Ger<sup>+6</sup>?
-Why is the Ger<sup>+6</sup> have an enharmonically spelled pitch when resolving to a cadential I<sup>6/4</sup>?
+Why does the Ger<sup>+6</sup> have an enharmonically spelled pitch when resolving to a cadential I<sup>6/4</sup>?
 When an augmented sixth chord resolves to a V<sup>7</sup>, what changes about the resolution of the tendency tones in the augmented sixth chord?

 {% capture ex5 %}X:5
 T:Other common resolutions of augmented sixth chords